Thomas Vose Daily: Bishop of Brooklyn

-On February 20, 1990, John Paul II appointed Daily as the sixth bishop of the Diocese of Brooklyn, succeeding Bishop Francis J. Mugavero.
-Daily was installed on April 18,m 1990.
-Shortly after his installation, he responded to a reporter's question by stating that the then-Governor of New York, Mario Cuomo, would not be welcomed as a speaker in the diocese's parishes because of Cuomo's pro-choice position on abortion rights for women.
+On February 20, 1990, John Paul II appointed Daily as the sixth bishop of Brooklyn, succeeding Bishop Francis J. Mugavero.
+Daily was installed on April 18, 1990.
+Shortly after his installation, he responded to a reporter's question by stating that New York Governor Mario Cuomo, would not be welcomed as a speaker in the diocese's parishes because of his pro-choice position on abortion rights for women.

+In 2002, Daily was criticized for his past involvement in cases of priests accused of sexual abuse in the Archdiocese of Boston.
+He acknowledged his "profound regret" over some of his decisions when vicar general in Boston.